 \subsection{Predictive performance}

-The performance results for the ProtT5 and ProtBert transformers finetuned to the GO and EC protein function tasks are presented in \Cref{appendix:results_and_discussion} as supplementary material.
+The performance results for the ProtT5, ProtBert, and ESM-2 transformers finetuned to the GO and EC protein function tasks are presented in Supplementary \Cref{tab:go_cafa3,tab:go_2016,tab:ec_exp} in Supplementary\Cref{appendix:results_and_discussion}.
 In summary, we show that finetuning pretrained large transformer models leads to competitive results, in particular in the most relevant comparison in the single-model category, often on par with MSA-approaches.
-The approach of finetuning the entire model including the encoder shows its particular strength in the `CAFA3' benchmark.
+Larger models lead the rankings, with ProtT5 competing with ESM-2.
+Finetuning the entire model including the encoder shows its particular strength in the ``CAFA3'' benchmark.